www6v/www6vHomeAIGCSource/source/_posts/englishInterview-1.md

 ### Self Introduce ***

-Good afternoon, I am bruce wang.
+Good afternoon, I am bruce.  **Thanks the oppotinity of this interview of this position.**
 **[work experience]**
 I have over sixteen years of work experience in **programming and software development**.
 I am the **team member of product  [OMS]  for [baisheng]**  since 2022.